-There is big variation in costs - depending on the profession you wish to employ.
+There is a big variation in costs - depending on the profession you wish to employ.

 Structured onboarding can decrease the cost of hiring a new employee.
-That minimises the time-to-performance with up to 60 percent.
-Simultaneously, effective onboarding optimises the employee engagement by more than 20 percent, and when the employee is engaged there is 87 percent less risk that the employee leaves the organisation within 12 months.
+That minimizes the time-to-performance by up to 60 percent.
+Simultaneously, effective onboarding optimizes employee engagement by more than 20 percent, and when the employee is engaged, there is 87 percent less risk that the employee leaves the organization within 12 months.

-Another benefit is that a onboarding process creates retention, and will prevent you from having to spend more money on starting a new recruitment process.
+Another benefit is that an onboarding process creates retention, and will prevent you from having to spend more money on starting a new recruitment process.
 This is very important to remember, as 25 percent of all new hires quit within the first 12 months.

 Onboarding covers both practical, personal, and relational factors, and it is the process where a new employee goes from being an outsider to becoming an insider.

 It is not enough to just put some nice flowers on the new hire's desk and let them start their tasks straight away.
 Onboarding is more than that.

-Beyond the administrative tasks that needs to be in place when you have a new hire, it is also important that the new employee experience becoming a part of the social work environment and community.
-Furthermore, you might have several other areas you want to introduce a new hire to, like compliance.
+Beyond the administrative tasks that need to be in place when you have a new hire, it is also important that the new employee experience becoming a part of the social work environment and community.
+Furthermore, you might have several other areas you want to introduce a new hire to as well, like compliance.

-A buddy-programme is a good tool to introduce a new hire to the organisational culture and community.
-The new hire will be assigned a professional buddy, who will help out with specific work tasks, but also a social buddy from another department, who will take the new hire out on coffee-walks, and introduce the new hire to the wider organisation and its culture - and become a part of the organisation.
+A buddy program is a good tool to introduce a new hire to the organizational culture and community.
+The new hire will be assigned a professional buddy, who will help out with specific work tasks, but also a social buddy from another department, who will take the new hire out on coffee-walks, and introduce the new hire to the wider organization and its culture - and become a part of the organization.

-Digital onboarding is another tools that can be used to create a successful onboarding programme.
-In the digital onboarding you can present the organisation's history, mission, and goal in a fun and engaging learning universe, which could be based on gamification for instance.
+Digital onboarding is another tool that can be used to create a successful onboarding program.
+In digital onboarding, you can present the organization's history, mission, and goal in a fun and engaging learning universe, which could be based on gamification, for instance.